matrix-org/matrix-spec-proposals/proposals/2677-reactions.md

 Another potential usage of annotations is for bots, which could use them to report the success/failure or progress of a command.

-The annotations are typically presented alongside the event in the timeline.

 Along with the normal properties `event_id` and `rel_type`, the [`m.relates_to`](https://spec.matrix.org/v1.6/client-server-api/#definition-mrelates_to) property should contains a `key` that indicates the annotation being